-There’s never been a better time to build an app.
-Today, over 2.1 BILLION people use smartphones, so you have an enormous market for your application.
-It’s not an easy process, but it’s certainly possible to learn how to code a mobile application.
-In this article, we’ll go over the basics of app development for iOS and Android, along with some useful tips to help bring your idea into reality.
+There’s never been a better time to design an app.
+Today, over 3 billion people use smartphones, so you have an enormous market for your app once it hits Google Play and the App Store.
+It’s not an easy process, but it’s certainly possible to learn how to code an app.

 If you don’t know how to code, don’t worry.
 Career Karma can set you up with fast coding education programs that’ll teach you everything you’ll need to know.
 While it’s possible to learn on your own, attending a programming course will give you access to trained instructors and set you up for a real tech career.